 The Adjustments screen allows you to enhance your video by fine tuning Exposure, White Balance, Saturation, Contrast, and Gamma.

 You can also disable your camera's auto-exposure by toggling the Auto/Manual slider in the Exposure section to Manual.
 (Locking exposure may not be available for all cameras.)

 Adjust this slider to brighten or darken your image as needed.
 If it's dark in your room, raise the brightness to add more light.

 Sometimes your webcam can leave you looking a little blue, and other times a little red in the face.
-Use the White Balance slider to add warmer or cooler color tones to your picture.
+Use the Temperature slider to add warmer or cooler color tones to your picture.